mor234/Ex2/README.md

 the red circles are agent, the blue are nodes, and the green and wello ones are pokemons.

-#instalation
+# instalation

-#for more ditaled information- look in the wiki pages of this repository
+# for more detailed information- look in the wiki pages of this repository.